 The art of worshipping Allah as if you are looking upon Him.

-Also referred as: Tasawwuf, Ihsan, Salook, Sulook, Tariqah, Tareeqat, Tareeqet.
+Also referred to as: Tasawwuf, Ihsan, Salook, Sulook, Tariqah, Tareeqat, Tareeqet.

 See also: Tasawwuf